 - Adobe Report Builder: How Adobe’s reporting automation tool stacks up against Google’s options, and how to most easily integrate it into your Excel reporting set-up.

 Stay tuned for more information on these areas in future posts.
+If you’re ready for level two, check out The Definitive Guide to Adobe Analysis Workspace.
 Happy data digging!